Welcome to the Virginia Society of Ornithology

 The VABBA2

-The second Virginia Breeding Bird Atlas (VABBA2) is a five-year survey of all bird species that breed within the state borders.
-Using data collected over the course of this project, project researchers will map the current distribution and breeding status of Virginia’s bird community, providing a vital resource to inform avian conservation and management strategies.
+The second Virginia Breeding Bird Atlas (VABBA2) began with a five-year survey of all bird species that breed within the state borders.
+Using data collected over the course of this project, project researchers have mapped the current distribution and breeding status of Virginia’s bird community, providing a vital resource to inform avian conservation and management strategies.

 Birding in VA